Workers' Compensation Benefits

 Non-Industrial Disability Leave (NDI)

-III.
-Permanent Disability Benefits
+Permanent Disability Benefits (PD)

 Employees who have a permanent impairment as a result of a work-related injury or illness may be entitled to receive permanent disability benefits.
 These benefits address the nature of the injury, the employee's age and occupation, and other factors.

-The amount of permanent disability will be outlined in a final written medical report by the treating doctor after the employee’s condition has stabilized and determined unlikely to change.
+The amount of permanent disability will be outlined in a final written medical report by the treating doctor after the employee’s condition has stabilized and is determined unlikely to change.
 In the final report, the doctor will indicate the employee has reached their maximum medical improvement (MMI) or permanent and stationary (P&S) status.
 The doctor's finding is based on guidelines published by the American Medical Association (AMA).

-IV.
 Supplemental Job Displacement Benefits

 Employees injured on or after January 1, 2004, who have a permanent disability caused by their injury may be eligible to receive "supplemental job displacement benefits" (vouchers) for retaining or skill enhancement.